At a glance

 - In reflections, keep the seam between sky and salt clean.

-- Minimise visual clutter: tyre tracks, footprints, scattered props.
+- Minimise clutter such as tyre tracks, footprints, and props.

-- Best odds: early calm wind.
-Surface breaks quickly in gusts.
+- Best odds come with early calm wind.
+Surface quality breaks quickly in gusts.

 - Keep subjects simple: one person, one silhouette, one line.